Translate

-Back in 1995, there were four aircraft exhibited in the garden of the museum; I can see that today, at least two more aircraft have joined them; fortunately for me, both these new arrivals, a MiG-21 and TS-11, were still to be seen flying at the Babie Doly airshow in 1995.
+Back in 1995, four aircraft were exhibited in the museum's garden; I can see that today, at least two more aircraft have joined them.
+Fortunately for me, both these new arrivals, a MiG-21 and a TS-11, were still flying at the Babie Doly airshow in 1995.

 316 (cn 382-3940) PZL-Lim-6 BIS Polish Navy, a licence-built MiG-17, NATO reporting name "Fresco".

-The PZL-Lim-6 BIS varied slightly from its predecessor, the Lim-5, the new variant, and carried underwing pylons seen here embellished with the Polish-made Mars-2 rocket launchers capable of discharging 16 unguided 57mm rockets.
+The PZL-Lim-6 BIS varied slightly from its predecessor, the Lim-5, and carried underwing pylons, seen here embellished with the Polish-made Mars-2 rocket launchers, capable of discharging 16 unguided 57mm rockets.
 It was also fitted with a new braking parachute housing under the rudder, as seen in the top photograph.

 1717 Mil Mi-4ME (cn 02177) Polish Navy.